elmarquez/ngSolr/README.md

 x Map output for location entities x Infowindow should close when clicking close button

+x Refactoring display controllers to follow the same implementation pattern

 x Add a "did you mean" result list on the "no results found" view x On page load, parse the fragment portion of the location URL to determine